sakorkko/ndtt/README.md

 Performance testing will be updated later, but at the moment the initial connection seems to take atleast 20 seconds everytime.

+No such issues running the server on a linux laptop.

 # DAPLink
 * https://github.com/ARMmbed/DAPLink/tree/master/test/stress_tests
 Testing an FRDM-K64F board.